36 Hours in Phoenix: How to Plan the Perfect Weekend Trip

 Friday PM

-Your 36 hours in Phoenix is going to be packed, so start it off by fueling up with some of the most innovative tacos I’ve tasted in a while.
+Your 36 hours in Phoenix is going to be packed, so start by easing into the weekend somewhere that lets you graze and sip without overwhelming you.

 Saturday AM

-Rise bright and early and start your weekend in Phoenix by grabbing a table at Phoenix breakfast staple, Matt’s Big Breakfast (825 N 1st St).
-The line gets long here pretty early on – but never fear, if you want to sleep in, breakfast is served all day.
+Rise bright and early and start the weekend in Phoenix by grabbing a table at Phoenix breakfast staple Matt’s Big Breakfast (825 N 1st St).
+The line gets long here pretty early on – but never fear: if you want to sleep in, breakfast is served all day.

 The breakfasts here are hearty, and I recommend the omelette bursting with mushrooms and cheddar cheese or the fluffy pancakes dripping with maple syrup.

-Later in the morning (but not too late if you’re here during summer!) head over to the Desert Botanical Garden (1201 N Galvin Pkwy) to learn about the more than 55,000 plants that fill the 140-acre garden.
+Later in the morning head over to the Desert Botanical Garden (1201 N Galvin Pkwy) to learn about the more than 55,000 plants that fill the 140-acre garden.
 It’s one of the most popular things to do in Phoenix, and for good reason.
-As the name suggests, the garden showcases plants that have adapted to harsh desert conditions.
-You’ll be wowed by the colourful desert flowers and Instagram-worthy cactus plants that tower over visitors.

-Tickets cost $29.95.
-Check the website before you book to see if they have any special events on, such as the regular flashlight tours.
+Check the website before you book tickets to see if they have any special events on, such as the regular flashlight tours.
+Try to be there before midday to avoid the hottest part of the day, especially in the summer months.

 After all that walking around, you’ll need more food.
 36 hours in Phoenix doesn’t give you enough time to eat at all the best restaurants in Phoenix, but one you must try is Pizzeria Bianco (623 E Adams St).
 This restaurant has received acclaim for having the best pizza in the entire United States.